codio-content/HTML_and_CSS-CSS/.guides/content/CSS-File-a2df.md

 Let's analyse this tag in detail :
 So we are "link"ing something to our html document, in this case the relation `rel="stylesheet"` tells the browser we are linking to a stylesheet and the `type="text/css"` means the document is of type `text/css` (css is just plain text), finally as we have seen for the `<a>` tags, the `href` attributes gives the browser the "hyper-reference" which is basically its address, where to find the document.So

-Now that we have created an external stylesheet and linked it to our html document, it's time for a little challenge.
+Now that we have created an external stylesheet and linked it to our html document, it's time to learn some more css properties.